janheindejong/outhouse/README.md

     mcr.microsoft.com/mssql/server:2022-latest
 ```

-Once you have done this once, you can restart the container using `docker start mssql`.
+This creates, runs and exposes a container with MS SQL Server running in it.
+When you turn off your PC, the container is stopped, but not deleted.
+You can restart the existing container using `docker start mssql`.
+If you want to start fresh, you can remove the container with `docker rm mssql`.

 When there is an update to the datamodel, or when you are with a fresh database, you might need to apply the required migrations to the database.
 We're developing with a "code-first" approach, which means the models are defined in the code, and migrated from there (as opposed to defining them in a `*.EDMX` file).
 To do so, run: